 - Jumping and running

-- Climb up and down playground equipment
+- Climb up and down playground equipment or a jungle gym

 - Start learning how to ride a balance bike or a bike with training wheels

 - Hop or stand on one foot for a short time

 The best way to get them active is to give them lots of outdoor time.
 Take them to playgrounds to climb on the equipment as they offer so many opportunities for enriching gross motor skills.
 Take them for a walk and point out all the sights you see.

 Your child can also start playing cooperative sports with peers and follow directions by watching someone do a movement.
 Activities like gymnastics, dance, soccer, swimming lessons, and tee ball are all great organized activities to practice all of the above skills.

 Children love rhythm and music so get them singing, dancing, and exploring their bodies with music.
 Put on music for them to dance to, sing along to their favorite songs with a microphone, or make their own music with toy instruments like maracas, xylophone, tamborine, etc.

 You can also make musical ‘instruments’ with so many household objects, like shaking pill bottles, banging wooden spoons, or filling plastic Easter eggs or water bottles with uncooked beans or rice.